-Intravenous amiodarone has been reported to produce negative inotropic and vasodilatory effects in animals and humans.
-In clinical studies of patients with refractory VF or hemodaynamically unstable VT, treatment-emergent, drug-related hypotension occurred in 288 of 1836 patients (16%) treated with intravenous amiodarone.
-No correlations were seen between the baseline ejection fraction and the occurrence of clinically significant hypotension during infusion of intravenous amiodarone.
+Intravenous amiodarone has been reported to produce inotropic and vasodilatory effects in animals and humans.
+In clinical studies of patients with refractory VF or hemodynamically unstable VT, treatment-emergent, drug-related hypotension occurred in 288 of 1836 patients (16%) treated with intravenous amiodarone.
+No correlations were seen between baseline ejection fraction and the occurrence of clinically significant hypotension during infusion of intravenous amiodarone.

-From in vitro studies, the protein binding of amiodarone is greater than 96%.
+From in vitro studies, the protein binding of amiodarone is >96%.
 Amiodarone and DEA cross the placenta and both appear in breast milk.
 Neither amiodarone nor DEA is dialyzable.

 Effect of Gender: Pharmacokinetics of amiodarone and DEA are similar in males and females.

 Renal Impairment: Renal disease does not influence the pharmacokinetics of amiodarone or DEA.

 Hepatic Impairment: After a single dose of intravenous amiodarone to cirrhotic patients, significantly lower Cmax and average concentration values are seen for DEA, but mean amiodarone levels are unchanged.